stytchauth/stytch-go-magic-links/README.md

 # stytch-go-magic-links

 ##### 1. Set ENV vars
-Set your project ID and secret in the `.env` file.
+Set your test project ID and secret in the `.env` file.

 ##### 2. Run the Server